 How do I find someone who is buried in Paris?

-If you know only the name of the deceased or if you’re looking for burial information after 1968 then you must demonstrate a family connection to the deceased before they will release any information to you.
+If you know only the name of the deceased or if you’re looking for burial information after 1968 then you must demonstrate a family connection to the deceased before the city will release information to you.
 That means providing necessary documentation which can take time.
 Once they have proof of your relationship it can then take up to a month before the request is processed.